greenelab/deep-review/all-sections.md

 [#215](https://github.com/greenelab/deep-review/issues/215),
 and [#258](https://github.com/greenelab/deep-review/issues/258).`

+`TODO: cut RNA-binding proteins from above section, refer to representative papers`

 ### Promoters, enhancers, and related epigenomic tasks

-*We may want to be selective about what we discuss and not list every application in this area.*

 `TODO: There's inevitably a lot of overlap been this and the transcription binding section.
 Maybe in the long term think about restructuring to one big